pfehrmann/ML-Example-Steps/README.md

 # DL Tutorial
 This gives you the basic guidiance for what to do in the project.
+We have provided you with example projects for steps 3 to 5/6.
+Note that you will alyways have to do steps 0-2, to have your environment and data set up.
+Once you have setup your environment and data, feel free to copy the data to any downloaded project.

 ## Step 0 - Setup
 Install Anaconda for Windows.
 Create a new environment with `conda create -n tensorflow pip python=3.6 `.